Estebyte/How-Many-Days-Have-You-Lived/README.md

+# Program Description
-A program that calculate the days between 2 dates without using the datetime python library
+This program calculates the number of days between two dates without using Python's datetime library.

+# Algorithm
+The substraction algorithm works as follows:

-The substraction algorithm, equals the birth date to the start of the next year, and the same with the current day, but to the start of it's year.
-It save the diferences in two variables whih will be added to the total. the algorithm doesn't count either the year of death nor the current year
+1. The birth date is adjusted to the first day of the next year, and the current date is adjusted to the first day of its respective year.
+The differences in days between the original dates and these new dates are stored in two variables. days_left, the days left to the end of the birth year, and spare_days, the days that have passed in the current year.

-then a for loop counts the days between this "new dates" and save it in a new variable.
+3. Next, a for loop is used to count the days between these "new dates" and the result is stored in a new variable, days_between_years.

-the result is just the sum of the result of the loop, the dates left to end the birth year, and the days after the start of the current year.
+4. The final result is the sum of days_left, days_between_years, and spare_days.